iRayan7/startupschool19/README.md

         * [fullstory](https://www.fullstory.com/): to watch how users interact with your product.
         * Small usability issues might drive metrics down!
     * 43-min founder email:
-        * [customer.io](https://cutomer.io): you can specify a certain amount time to send an email from founders after user signup.
+        * [customer.io](https://cutomer.io): you can specify a certain amount of time to send an email from founders after user signup.
         * A way to start the connection between you and the users.
     * Democratize data access:
         * [Google big query and Mode](https://mode.com/big-query/): to find answers to questions normal data analytics tools can’t answer.